Amartus/LsoBlendingTool/README.md

             provided output file is 'output-spec'.modified

             This option may occur a maximum of 1 times

-        -p <deprecated. product specifications>, --product-spec <deprecated. product specifications>
-            sets of product specification you would like to integrate

-            This option is part of the group 'allOrSelective' from which only one option may be specified

         --path-security <pathSecurity>
             mechanism to use to secure API paths. default disabled